Will our baking future include eggless pavlovas, cheeseless cheese cakes, or sponge cakes minus wheat flour?

 Those of us with family members who suffer food allergies may be accustomed to getting creative in the kitchen, however, as our climate and environment continues to change, it is inevitable that for most of us, our diets will need to change to reflect food availability and affordability.

-With this possible future in mind, this Science Week, we challenge you to make the impossible possible: to bake some treats omitting ingredients that may be scarce in the future!
+With this possible future in mind, during Science Week 2020, we challenged bakers to make the impossible possible: to bake some treats omitting ingredients that may be scarce in the future!

-Fancy yourself a wizard with the spatula, or a budding kitchen chemist?
-Take up our challenge of creating a Science Week morning tea treat without wheat flour, eggs, dairy, or sugar.
-We promise it can be done!
+This Possible Impossibles Bake Off challenged wizards with the spatula and budding kitchen chemists to create a Science Week 2020 morning tea treat without wheat flour, eggs, dairy, or sugar.

 Humanity’s Future Food Challenge